Comparing Our ProBLEN HGH Supplements With Others

 In fact, I also take doses of amino acids because they are contained in the protein powders I take.
-So it is fine to take amino acids, but spray products that are made up of homeopathic amounts of amino acids, such as their product, cannot compare with our homeopathic spray that contains human growth hormone.
+So it is fine to take amino acids, but spray products that are made up of homeopathic amounts of amino acids, such as their product, would not be as good as a homeopathic spray that contains human growth hormone.

 Of course because their product doesn't contain any real HGH they can sell it cheaper.

-Since you said that you have not yet noticed many benefits in the first 2 weeks may I say that I wouldn't expect many benefits in the first 2 weeks even when taking the injections.
+Since you said that you have not yet noticed many benefits in the first two weeks may I say that I wouldn't expect many benefits in the first two weeks even when taking the injections.
 Even so, I would like to refer you to our dosage instructions, just in case you haven't read those pages: